dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 The node section of the Helm chart installs the following component in a _DaemonSet_:

-- CSI Driver for Unity
+- CSI Driver for Unity XT
 - Kubernetes Node Registrar, which handles the driver registration

 ## Prerequisites

-Before you install CSI Driver for Unity, verify the requirements that are mentioned in this topic are installed and configured.
+Before you install CSI Driver for Unity XT, verify the requirements that are mentioned in this topic are installed and configured.

 ### Requirements

 * Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 * Install Helm v3
-* To use FC protocol, the host must be zoned with Unity array and Multipath needs to be configured
+* To use FC protocol, the host must be zoned with Unity XT array and Multipath needs to be configured
 * To use iSCSI protocol, iSCSI initiator utils packages needs to be installed and Multipath needs to be configured
 * To use NFS protocol, NFS utility packages needs to be installed
 * Mount propagation is enabled on container runtime that is being used